 As is the name, along with food is wine and booze, and there is plenty at the festival.
 If your time (or your tolerance) is limited, here are our picks for drink stops.
-Whiskey seems to be the dominant player in the park this year, which will undoubtedly make many attendees happy.
 Some upscale and craft brands to prioritize include:

 DJ Mel’s Closing Set

 Austin legend DJ Mel always closes the festival with a set of popular favorites (think Prince, Madonna, Beyoncé, Daft Punk, and classic hip-hop) before the crowd disperses.
 The festival ends, as it should, with dancing and revelry during the final 90 minutes of the weekend.
-Grab a drink before the dancing, since beverage service closes promptly (and by law) at 3 p.m., with some booths erring on the side of caution and stopping a bit before that.
-If you’d like a drink for the dance party, grab it by 2:45 p.m.
+Grab a drink before the dancing, since beverage service closes promptly (and by law) at 5:30 p.m., with some booths erring on the side of caution and stopping a bit before that.
+If you’d like a drink for the dance party, grab it at least 15 minutes before closing.

 The closing hour of the festival is spirited, and excess consumption is par for the course.
 Remember to be safe when heading home.